 Our work focuses on Knowledge (research, training, dissemination) and Equality (gender, ‘class’, income, DNA, other) – as essential ingredients of Justice.

 - Delivering (free) training.

-We deliver training; disseminate knowledge; and lobby for the updating of lawyers’ training to become more interdisciplinary e.g. to include knowledge on the psychology of the legal process and knowledge on origins of individual differences.
+- Lobbying for the updating of lawyers’ training to become more interdisciplinary e.g. to include knowledge on the psychology of the legal process and knowledge on origins of individual differences (behavioural genetics).

-We raise awareness of the importance of equality for a healthy society; research on current barriers to access to justice for all, despite background and wealth; and lobby for more equal access to the legal profession, which in turn would lead to a legal profession more representative of society and therefore improved access to justice.
+- Lobbing for more equal access to the legal profession, which in turn would lead to a legal profession more representative of society, and therefore improved access to justice.

 Our work on Equality

 Mooting / Advocacy

 Interdisciplinarity in Education and Practice

 Interdisciplinarity is essential for an effective justice system e.g. to protect people from misuses of advancements such as AI and genetics.

 Lawyers cannot properly represent society without basic knowledge of human behaviour (psychology and genetics), including how people differ between each-other, and origin of these differences.
 Lawyers without understanding of human behaviour – beyond pseudoscience and general knowledge – are, for example, much more likely to judge others, misunderstand them and to come to wrong conclusions.
 Some scientific knowledge would also develop critical thinking, which is essential but a rare commodity.
 Read more…